johnthepink/gagarin-circleci-osx/README.md

-# CircleCI and Gagarin starting point
+# CircleCI and Gagarin starting point in OSX Environment

 ## Testing